Please go through the construction of dc generator before reading this article about different types of dc generator.

-The mmf necessary to establish flux in the magnetic circuit of a dc generator can be obtained by means of
+A DC generator requires MMF to establish flux in its magnetic circuit.
+The MMF necessary to establish flux in the magnetic circuit of a dc generator is obtained by field excitation.

-- ii.
-Field coils excited from some external source and
+- Field coils excited from some external source and

-- iii.
-Field coils excited by the generator itself.
+- Field coils excited by the generator itself.

 Generators are generally classified according to these methods of field excitation.
-On this basis, dc generators are divided into the following two classes:
+On this basis, different types of dc generator are divided into the following three classes:

 - Permanent magnet dc generators